Helvetica's Feathered Friends

 A scarce coin.

-An unlisted Antoninus Pius AE Quadrans, (2.71g), Struck 140-144 AD.
+Unlisted Antoninus Pius AE Quadrans, (2.71g), Struck 140-144 AD.

 ANTONINVS AVG PIVS PP TRP, laureate head right